Heteroscedastic Uncertainty Estimation Framework for Unsupervised Registration: Introduction

 \section{Introduction}

-Deformable image registration aims to learn a dense pixel-wise displacement map that shows the alignment between the moving and the fixed image.
-It is often a crucial step in medical image analysis that can help with screening disease progression and providing surgical guidance \cite{hill_medical_nodate,oliveira_medical_nodate}.
-Due to the practical difficulty of obtaining ground truth displacement, a number of classical methods propose iterative pair-wise optimization schemes using elastic-type models \cite{davatzikos_spatial_1997,klein_elastix_2010}, free-form deformation with b-splines \cite{rueckert_nonrigid_1999}, and diffeomorphic models \cite{ashburner_fast_2007,avants_symmetric_2008}.
-However, such methods are computationally expensive and impractical when facing large-scale real-world data.

-With the recent advances in deep learning, a number of works formulate the problem in an unsupervised way by training a neural network to predict displacements between input image pairs without ground truth \cite{balakrishnan_voxelmorph_2019,zhang_learning_2022,chen_transmorph_2022,dalca_unsupervised_2018,shi_xmorpher_2022,hoffmann_synthmorph_2022,hoopes_hypermorph_2021}.
-Such frameworks commonly utilize an unsupervised objective by minimizing the mean-square error (MSE) between the moved image (warped from the moving image using estimated displacement) and the fixed image.
-By using this objective, the existing frameworks assume additive white \textit{homoscedastic} (uniform) Gaussian noise, i.e. $\epsilon \sim \mathcal{N}(0, \sigma^2)$ with a constant noise variance across the image space.
-However, this assumption is especially problematic for medical images, where the noise is known to be often intrinsically \textit{heteroscedastic} and \textit{input-dependent} (e.g. MRI \cite{wegmann_bayesian_2017,eklund_bayesian_2017} or ultrasound \cite{zhang_ultrasound_2021,stanziola_sparse_2019,nascimento_robust_2008,ouzir_data-adaptive_2020}).
-The noise variance $\sigma_I^2(x)$ usually fluctuates non-uniformly across the image space as shown in \cref{fig:motivation} due to complicated factors such as changes in anatomical structures or patient motion during image acquisition.
-Using the simplified homoscedastic assumption disregards the variations of noise levels and will eventually result in undesired penalization on outliers, causing unnatural deformations and performance degradation.
+Deformable image registration solves for a dense pixel-wise displacement map that aligns one image to another.
+It is a key medical image analysis technique that enables disease progression monitoring and surgical guidance \cite{hill_medical_nodate,oliveira_medical_nodate,ta2024multi,zhang2021fully}.
+Classical methods (e.g. elastic-type models \cite{klein_elastix_2010}, free-form deformation with b-splines \cite{rueckert_nonrigid_1999}, diffeomorphic models \cite{ashburner_fast_2007}) are often computationally expensive and impractical for large-scale analyses.
+Thus, numerous works have proposed training a neural network to accelerate the test-time prediction of the displacement map \cite{balakrishnan_voxelmorph_2019,chen_transmorph_2022,hoffmann_synthmorph_2022,hoopes_hypermorph_2021,zhang_learning_2022,zhang2020comparative}.
+Such frameworks commonly utilize an unsupervised objective by minimizing the mean-square error (MSE) between the warped and target images.
+By using this objective, the existing frameworks assume an additive \textit{homoscedastic} Gaussian image noise, i.e. $\epsilon \sim \mathcal{N}(0, \sigma^2)$, with a constant noise variance across the spatial domain.
+However, this assumption is problematic for medical images, where the noise is intrinsically \textit{heteroscedastic} and \textit{input-dependent} (e.g. MRI \cite{eklund_bayesian_2017,wegmann_bayesian_2017} or ultrasound \cite{ouzir_data-adaptive_2020,zhang_ultrasound_2021}).
+The non-uniform noise variance across the image space (\Cref{fig:main_method}, left) is due to multiple factors including changes in anatomical structures or patient motion artifacts.
+The simplified homoscedastic assumption disregards such variations in noise levels and results in undesired penalization of false noise-induced outliers, causing unnatural and inaccurate deformations.